imsiddhant07/GSoC21-blog/Syntax-AwareAugmentation.md

 Based on the length of the sentence we decide on the number of augmentations to be performed, accordingly selecting words with maximum probability "dayon" -> 1.00603215 & "loader" -> 0.98809904 (here, 2) and performing operations.

 ### Replacement
+We test two distinct approaches :
+1. Synonym replacemment (syntax_aware.replacement):
+* We use a list of synonyms obtained from news data over the internet, as we obtain the indices of the words we need to augment we get the lexicon for the entire sentence and perform acordingly - synonyms.
+* Uses a helper functions : get_syn_lex which returns the lexicon for the entire sentence
+* Running a set of **100 samples** for Augmentation take time : **2.70-3.10 sec** (may vary from devices)

+2. Similar word replacement (syntax_aware.word2vec_replacement)
 * Trained a word embedding (Word2Vec) on the Text8 corpus for obtaining the word vector for the selected words.
 * Made a search in the embeddings' dimensions (100-d for ours) around a fixed space with relative similar vectors.
 * Found the most similar words by comparing the cosine similarity for the vectors for words, with 1 being high and 0.5 realtively low.
 Selected the word with highest cosine sim. value.
+* Running a set of **100 samples** for Augmentation take time : **9.30-15.00 sec** (may vary from devices)

 for "loader"
 > embeddings : [ 2.87076589e-02  6.55337214e-01  1.83130503e-01  6.36373907e-02  1.72789529e-01 ...
 2.46303618e-01  8.24105918e-01]